mrismanaziz/Reforestation/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.